The Particle いで

 In this lesson, we will direct attention to a unique grammar that, although not common, is a demonstration of how older grammar can evolve and survive—even if it becomes dialectical.

 As indicated by the title, the grammar pattern to be discussed is ~いで.
 This derives from the conjunctive particle で, which although largely not used in Modern Japanese aside from set expressions, is equivalent in meaning and usage to ~ないで and ~ずに.
 We will first learn about the etymological background that links this ~で with ~いで.
-Then, we’ll learn about how ~いで remains used today.
+Then, we will learn about how ~いで remains used today.

 The Origin of ~で & ~いで